isantrich/globant_code_challenge_isantrich/README.md

 ## Endpoints

-- '/loadtransactions'
+- **'/loadtransactions':** Endpoint resource to process transactions
-- '/hiredemployeesbyquarter': Endpoint resource for query hired employees by quarter on html
+- **'/hiredemployeesbyquarter':** Endpoint resource for query hired em\*\*ployees by quarter on html
-- '/departmentmosthiredemployees': Endpoint resource for query department most hired employees on html
+- **'/departmentmosthiredemployees':** Endpoint resource for query department most hired employees on html
-- '/logs': Endpoint for logs file
+- **'/logs':** Endpoint for logs file
-- '/logshtml': Endpoint resource for logs on html
+- **'/logshtml':** Endpoint resource for logs on html
-- '/gettransactions/jobs': Endponit for get transactions in JSON format for the table jobs
+- **'/gettransactions/jobs':** Endponit for get transactions in JSON format for the table jobs
-- '/gettransactions/departments': Endponit for get transactions in JSON format for the table departments
+- **'/gettransactions/departments':** Endponit for get transactions in JSON format for the table departments
-- '/gettransactions/hired_employees': Endponit for get transactions in JSON format for the table jobs
+- **'/gettransactions/hired_employees':** Endponit for get transactions in JSON format for the table jobs

 ## Technologies: